Star: Distribution

-Many stars are observed and most or all may have originally formed in gravitationally bound, multiple-star systems.
+Many stars are observed, and most or all may have originally formed in gravitationally bound, multiple-star systems.
 This is particularly true for very massive O and B class stars, 80% of which are believed to be part of multiple-star systems.
 The proportion of single star systems increases with decreasing star mass, so that only 25% of red dwarfs are known to have stellar companions.
 As 85% of all stars are red dwarfs, more than two thirds of stars in the Milky Way are likely single red dwarfs.
 In a 2017 study of the Perseus molecular cloud, astronomers found that most of the newly formed stars are in binary systems.
 In the model that best explained the data, all stars initially formed as binaries, though some binaries later split up and leave single stars behind.

 The nearest star to the Earth, apart from the Sun, is Proxima Centauri, 4.2465 ly away.
 Travelling at the orbital speed of the Space Shuttle, 8 km/s, it would take about 150,000 years to arrive.
 This is typical of stellar separations in galactic discs.
 Stars can be much closer to each other in the centres of galaxies and in globular clusters, or much farther apart in galactic halos.

 Due to the relatively vast distances between stars outside the galactic nucleus, collisions between stars are thought to be rare.
 In denser regions such as the core of globular clusters or the galactic center, collisions can be more common.
 Such collisions can produce what are known as blue stragglers.
-These abnormal stars have a higher surface temperature and thus are bluer than stars at the main sequence turnoff in the cluster to which they belong; in standard stellar evolution, blue stragglers would already have evolved off the main sequence and thus would not be seen in the cluster.
+These abnormal stars have higher surface temperatures and thus are bluer than stars at the main sequence turnoff in the cluster to which they belong; in standard stellar evolution, blue stragglers would already have evolved off the main sequence and thus would not be seen in the cluster.